Basic Information

 While visiting, the President was asked whether a certain oak tree should be cut down to create a better view from the portico.
 He replied that he liked the tree, and it was saved.
 From then on the tree was known as the Washington Oak (4, pp. 120-121).

-- 1828 Daniel Horry (Charles Lucas Pinckney Horry) died and left all of his property in Carolina and France to his mother, Harriott Pinckney Horry, and wife, Elenore Marie Florimonde de Foy La Tour Marbourg Horry.
+- 1828 Daniel Horry (Charles Lucas Pinckney Horry) died and left all of his property in South Carolina and France to his mother, Harriott Pinckney Horry, and wife, Elenore Marie Florimonde de Foy La Tour Marbourg Horry.
 They were to have equal shares and could not dispose of their half without the consent of the other (10).

 Land